vonschutter/RTD-Setup/modules/Simple-Support-Tool.mod/README.md

 ![RTD SSST](Media_files/11.png?raw=true "Main Window") This tool is documente as well as can be, and it should therefore, also serve as a good learning tool.
 It It may also easily be extended/modified to do whatever a sysadmin would like it to since it contains menu templates and is written in a moduar way.
 ```
+# Usage:
+bash /path/to/rtd-simple-support-tool"
-Usage: run the script "bash /path/to/rtd" or if installed in the $PATH; by rtd simply type "rtd" in a terminal.
+# if in $PATH; simply type
+rtd-simple-support-tool
 ```
 For more information please check our WIKI: https://github.com/vonschutter/Simple-Server-Support-Tool/wiki